Treatise on Federal Nontax Debt Collection Law

 Chapter B: Federal Priority Statute

-Claims of the United States have priority over claims owed to other creditors and, when a person is insolvent, federal claims must be satisfied first.
+When a person is insolvent, claims of the United States generally have priority over claims owed to other creditors.

-Death generally does not extinguish debts and, as with other types of debts, agencies must pursue collection of debts owed by deceased debtors.
-In light of certain exceptions, agencies should ensure that no law precludes continued collection before collecting on a debt owed by a deceased debtor.
+Death generally does not extinguish debts and, as with other types of debts, agencies generally must pursue collection of debts owed by deceased debtors.

 Chapter D: Debtors in Bankruptcy

-Describes some basic bankruptcy concepts and addresses some of the factors that agencies should consider when a debtor files for bankruptcy protection, and alerts agencies to common bankruptcy issues and should not be relied on as a thorough explanation of bankruptcy law.
+Describes some basic bankruptcy concepts and addresses some of the factors that agencies should consider when a debtor files for bankruptcy protection.

 Chapter E: Entities Out of Business